wacncontent/CustomizeTool/removeCommentOutput/articles/app-service-api/app-service-api-dotnet-triggers.md

 ### Describe triggers in API definition

-After implementing the triggers and deploying your API app to Azure, navigate to the **API Definition** blade in the Azure preview portal and you'll see that triggers are automatically recognized in the UI, which is driven by the Swagger 2.0 API definition of the API app.
+After implementing the triggers and deploying your API app to Azure, navigate to the **API Definition** blade in the Azure Portal Preview and you'll see that triggers are automatically recognized in the UI, which is driven by the Swagger 2.0 API definition of the API app.

 ![API Definition Blade](./media/app-service-api-dotnet-triggers/apidefinitionblade.PNG)